Course Code: ECD

 Join Professor Hirokazu Yoshikawa (New York University, Global TIES for Children), along with Professors Jack Shonkoff (Harvard Center on the Developing Child), Catherine Tamis-LeMonda (New York University), Aisha Yousafzai (Harvard Chan School of Public Health) and UNICEF Senior Advisor and Chief of Early Childhood Development Pia Rebello Britto for the newest course offering of the SDG Academy!

 The course is structured around a series of pre-recorded lectures, readings, quizzes, discussion forums, and other activities.
-Each of these course components can be completed at a time that is convenient for the student, and most quizzes and timed activities are given a two-week window for completion.
+Each of these course components can be completed at a time that is convenient for the student.
 The material for each week is made available each Monday, and once the material has been opened, it remains open for the duration of the course.
 There are no written assignments for this course.

 In addition to the asynchronous components of the course, the instructors will hold 8-10 real-time Google Hangouts to encourage students to ask questions and engage directly with the instructors.
 These Hangouts will be announced 1-2 weeks in advance.
 The estimated time commitment to complete all course components is 4-6 hours per week, though this depends heavily on the student and his/her objectives in taking the course.

-All students who successfully complete the course will receive a digital certificate of completion, signed by the instructors.
-In order to successfully complete the course, students must score an average of 70% or higher on the quizzes and final, all of which are multiple choice.
-Students that score 85% or higher will receive certificates of completion with distinction.
+All students who successfully complete the course will receive a digital Certificate of Proficiency, signed by the instructors.
+In order to successfully complete the course, students must score an average of 70% or higher on the quizzes, all of which are multiple choice.
+Students that score 85% or higher will receive Certificates of Proficiency with Distinction.
 While this course is not credit granting, we encourage students to work with their own institutions to explore the option of granting credit for online coursework.

 This course was made possible by a generous gift from the Jeffrey Cheah Foundation.
 Funding from the NYU Abu Dhabi Research Institute to the Global TIES for Children Center at New York University supported Prof. Yoshikawa’s work on this course.
 If you have any additional questions on the course structure or requirements, please email the SDG Academy at firstname.lastname@example.org.
 For technical questions about the platform, please email email@example.com.